MartinoFabbro/citadel/content/Industry.md

 **[[Material Quality and Tiers]]**

-**Quality Categorization**: Minerals and other resources are categorized into different quality tiers, from Basic (Tier 1) to Advanced (Tier 5).
+**Quality Categorization**: Minerals and other resources are categorized into different quality tiers.
 Higher-quality materials provide better performance and efficiency in manufactured goods.

 (Under construction)